 When you create a draft for a creative that's been published, you can only make changes in the Ad Canvas and Dynamic Rules tabs.
-The Details tab is marked read-only.
+The Creative details tab is marked read-only.

 - To make changes in the Ad Canvas and Dynamic Rules tabs, first make sure you're viewing the draft version, make changes, then click Save draft.

-- To make changes in the Details tab, switch to the published version.
+- To make changes in the Creative details tab, switch to the published version.

 Edit the published creative

 After you publish a creative, the Ad Canvas and Dynamic Rules tab (data-driven creatives only) are marked read-only.
-There's no draft mode for the Details tab.
-Changes you make and save in the Details tab are immediately applied to the published creative, and will restart the creative review process (except for changing the creative name or adding notes).
+There's no draft mode for the Creative details tab.
+Changes you make and save in the Creative details tab are immediately applied to the published creative, and will restart the creative review process (except for changing the creative name or adding notes).

 - To make changes in Ad Canvas or Dynamic Rules, switch to the draft version or create a draft.